Lochnagar: Names

-The English name refers to a mountain lake in the northeast corrie, Lochan na Gaire, the 'little loch of the noisy sound'.
+The English name refers to a mountain loch in the northeast corrie, Lochan na Gaire, the 'little loch of the noisy sound'.
 Beinn Chìochan or Beinn nan Cìochan, 'mountain of breasts' or 'breast-shaped mountain', is probably the original Gaelic name for the mountain.

 The summit itself is Cac Càrn Beag, meaning 'small cairn of faeces' in Gaelic, or less euphemistically, 'little pile of shit'.
 Peter Drummond, former chairman of the Architectural Heritage Society of Scotland, has also suggested that cac is a corruption of cadha ('slope'), which would lend a translation of 'little cairn of the slope'.

 Geography

 Lochnagar is located on the Royal Estate of Balmoral.
 Its principal feature is a north-facing corrie, around which most of the subsidiary tops, as well as the main peak, sit.
 The corrie is the location of many classic summer and winter climbing routes.
 The mountain is a Munro and is popular with hillwalkers at all times of the year, with the most common ascent route being from Glen Muick.
 Care should be taken on the summit in poor visibility: the plateau has few obvious features and has steep cliffs on its northern edge.